Billy McKinney Player Props: Yankees vs. Red Sox

 - McKinney hit .096 with a double, a home run and four walks.

-- McKinney drove in a run in four of 20 games last year (20.0%), but did not have a multi-RBI game.
+- McKinney drove in a run in four of 20 games last season (20.0%), but did not have a multi-RBI game.

-- He scored three times last season in 20 games (15.0%), but did not have a multi-run game.
+- He scored a run in three of his 20 games last year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.